 Fax: (415) 397-7670

 The Foundation Center-San Francisco is located in the World Affairs Council Building at 312 Sutter Street in downtown San Francisco.
-The building is located on the north side of Sutter Street between Grant and Stockton Streets and is accessible to people with disabilities.
+The building is located on the north side of Sutter Street between Grant Ave and Stockton Street and is accessible to people with disabilities.

 Take BART or MUNI to the Montgomery Street station, walk up the Sutter Street staircase, turn left on Sutter, and walk two blocks.
-We're just west of Grant Street on Sutter.
+We're just west of Grant Ave on Sutter.